A variety of things to do in Sedona Arizona make this destination a don’t miss!

 Early Anglo settlement began with farmers and ranchers who established orchards and livestock operations in 1876.
 Sedona became a tourist and retirement destination beginning in the 1950s, and today is known throughout the world as a place to escape, relax, and reconnect with nature and spirit.
 Use our top ten recommendations for Sedona first timers to plan the perfect combination of things to do and see during your stay!

-1. Explore Historic Sites around Sedona
+1. Exploring Ancient and Historic Sites Near Sedona

 Ancient Ruins Honanki and Palatki are cliff dwellings built nearly 1000 years ago by ancestors of the Hopi Indians, called the Sinagua.
 Beginning from about 1150-1350 AD, these two communities served as a home base for three separate cultures – the Sinagua, Yavapai, and Apache – who farmed and hunted in the fertile valley areas.